Web API: Resources versus services

-Web 2.0 Web APIs often use machine-based interactions such as REST and SOAP.
-RESTful web APIs use HTTP methods to access resources via URL-encoded parameters, and use JSON or XML to transmit data.
+Web 2.0 Web APIs often use protocols such as REST and SOAP.
+RESTful web APIs use HTTP methods (verbs) to access resources, and typically use JSON or XML to transmit data.
 By contrast, SOAP protocols are standardized by the W3C and mandate the use of XML as the payload format, typically over HTTP.
 Furthermore, SOAP-based Web APIs use XML validation to ensure structural message integrity, by leveraging the XML schemas provisioned with WSDL documents.
 A WSDL document accurately defines the XML messages and transport bindings of a Web service.

-Documentation

-Server-side web APIs are interfaces for the outside world to interact with the business logic.
-For many companies this internal business logic and the intellectual property associated with it are what distinguishes them from other companies, and potentially what gives them a competitive edge.
-They do not want this information to be exposed.
-However, in order to provide a web API of high quality, there needs to be a sufficient level of documentation.
-One API provider that not only provides documentation, but also links to it in its error messages is Twilio.

-However, there are now directories of popular documented server-side web APIs.

 Growth and impact

 The number of available web APIs has grown consistently over the past years, as businesses realize the growth opportunities associated with running an open platform, that any developer can interact with.
 ProgrammableWeb tracks over 24000 Web APIs that were available in 2022, up from 105 in 2005.

-Web APIs have become ubiquitous.
+Web APIs have become widely used across modern software applications.
 There are few major software applications/services that do not offer some form of web API.
-One of the most common forms of interacting with these web APIs is via embedding external resources, such as tweets, Facebook comments, YouTube videos, etc. In fact there are very successful companies, such as Disqus, whose main service is to provide embeddable tools, such as a feature-rich comment system.
-Any website of the TOP 100 Alexa Internet ranked websites uses APIs and/or provides its own APIs, which is a very distinct indicator for the prodigious scale and impact of web APIs as a whole.
+A common form of interacting with these web APIs is via embedding external resources, such as tweets, Facebook comments, YouTube videos, etc. There are companies, such as Disqus, whose main service is to provide embeddable tools, such as a comment system.
+Every website in the TOP 100 Alexa Internet ranked websites uses APIs and/or provides its own APIs.

 As the number of available web APIs has grown, open source tools have been developed to provide more sophisticated search and discovery.
 APIs.json provides a machine-readable description of an API and its operations, and the related project APIs.io offers a searchable public listing of APIs based on the APIs.json metadata format.